xola/octo-core-spec/README.md

 This project includes an independently-developed API specification for facilitating communication between partners, SLA guidelines, as well as templates and validation tools for implementing the API.

 To run the documentation locally, clone the repository and run `npm start`.
+For a watch mode using nodemon, run `npm start:w`

 ## API Structure